BIOSPHERE EXPEDITIONS wrote -

 This project works for the conservation of

-$100 will pay for a ranger patrol for a week
+$100 will pay for a conservation education school visit

 $1000 will create an internship for a young, local up-and-coming conservationist

-$5000 will create a full community-based conservation program
+$5000 will create a full educational campaign in local schools

-Donors who give $3000 or more will be invited to join our Altai snow leopard conservation project for two weeks in the field to help with and experience conservation in action, and to see what their donation does on the ground.
+Donors who give $3000 or more will be invited to join one of our cetacean conservation project for one or two weeks in the field to help with and experience conservation in action, and to see what their donation does on the ground.